GYEN Price Tops $0.0064 on Major Exchanges (GYEN)

-GYEN (GYEN) traded up 0.1% against the dollar during the one day period ending at 10:00 AM ET on May 9th.
-One GYEN token can now be bought for approximately $0.0064 or 0.00000010 BTC on major cryptocurrency exchanges.
-During the last week, GYEN has traded 0.4% lower against the dollar.
-GYEN has a market cap of $34.49 million and $14,303.55 worth of GYEN was traded on exchanges in the last 24 hours.
+GYEN (GYEN) traded down 0% against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on May 13th.
+GYEN has a market capitalization of $34.49 million and $60,490.34 worth of GYEN was traded on exchanges in the last day.
+One GYEN token can now be bought for about $0.0064 or 0.00000010 BTC on major cryptocurrency exchanges.
+During the last seven days, GYEN has traded 0.8% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.